Lindumentium/Rails-R-Us/projects/heath/README.md

 4. **User Authentication**: Implement user authentication for the admin section.
 5. **Backend Integration**: Integrate a backend service to save and load user data.

-## Contributing
-We welcome contributions from the community.
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

-For any questions or issues, please contact [your email].
+For any questions or issues, please contact me.

----

-Feel free to modify this README file to better fit your project's specifics and your preferences.
-Let me know if there's anything else you need!